CrackedPolishedBlackstoneBricksMC/voldeloom/quat_notes/csvs and srgs.md

 MCP dates from before the merge in 1.3 so it was designed with machinery to separately map the client and server. if `client.srg` says that a method is `field_1662_b`, and `server.srg` says the method is `field_20154_b`, `joined.csv` says "hey actually, can you refer to this as `field_77597_b` when you join the jars? thanks".

-fields and funcs share the same file. the first line is a csv header, reading `client,server,newid`, and an `*` in an entry means the field or method doesn't exist on that side.
+fields and funcs share the same file. the first line of the file is a csv header, reading `client,server,newid`, and an `*` in an entry means the field or method doesn't exist on that side.
+Newids start at 70000, so any srg with a lower number is an oldid.

-In this version of MCP it looks like newids is mostly vestigial.
-The client and server srgs directly map into newid-numbered names.
-Newids start at 70000, so any srg name with a lower number is an oldid.
+Technically I guess there's five naming schemes to worry about for fields and methods? client proguard, server proguard, client srg oldids, server srg oldids, joined srg newids?
+In practice you can probably map into newids as you parse the srg, because oldids aren't needed for anything.

-Technically there's five naming schemes to worry about: client proguard, server proguard, client srg oldids, server srg oldids, joined srg newids?
-In practice you can probably into newids as you parse the srg because oldids aren't needed anywhere.
+But also, in practice, in this version of MCP the client and server srgs directly map into newid-numbered names, so `newids.csv` is just vestigial

 ### `fields.csv`

 CSV with the following header: `searge,name,side,desc`.

-The `searge` column is the (newid) field name, like `field_70009_b`.
+The `searge` column is the (newid, in this case) field name, like `field_70009_b`.
 Note that the class name is not included because srg field names are unique.

 `name` is, of course, the mapped name of the field.